 A start in Auslan

-Learners will be provided with opportunities to participate in a number of Deaf community based activities and events.
+You will have opportunities to participate in a number of Deaf community-based activities and events.

-The Certificate II in Auslan is the start of a study pathway to becoming more fluent in Auslan.
-At the completion of Certificate II learners could be expected to use their skills in these types of jobs:
+The Certificate II in Auslan is the start your Auslan studies.
+At the completion of Certificate II, you could expect to use your skills in recreation, sports, or as a note taker.

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.